Stevie Wonder

 On both his records and live shows he was featured playing harmonica, drums, piano, and organ as well a singing - sometimes all in one number.
 During his first three years he was presented as a screamer in the Ray Charles mold.
 In 1964 he appeared on screen in Muscle Beach Party and Bikini Beach.
 His Up-Tight album included "I Was Born to Love her", "For Once in My Life", and Shoo-Be-Doo-Be Doo-Da-Day".
 Wonder's style broadened to include Bob Dylan's "Blowing in the Wind" "A Place in the Sun," and an instrumental version of Burt Bacharach's "Alfie".
 In 1969 he had hits with ballads "My Cherie Amour" and "Yester-Me, Yester-You, and Yesterday".

 Once Stevie turned the age of 21 in 1971, he didn't immediately resign with Motown.
-Now able to draw funds from his trustwondermike.jpg (49945 bytes) fund, he invested in his own publishing (Black Bull Music) and recording studio, Taurus Productions, ( where he could finance his own recordings.
+Now able to draw funds from his trust fund, he invested in his own publishing (Black Bull Music) and recording studio, Taurus Productions, ( where he could finance his own recordings.
 Stevie also took some music theory classes at USC to improve his song writing capabilities.
 Stevie recorded two albums on his own ( Where I'm Coming From and Music of My Mind) with the programming aid of Robert Margouleff and Malcolm Cecil.
 Margouleff and Cecil helped Stevie pioneer the use of synthesizers in popular music (most notably in Music of My Mind.)
 With these two albums, Stevie negotiated a contract with Motown that allowed him more freedom in artistic matters and a higher royalty percentage.

 Stevie signed for five years with $1 million given as an advance against future royalties, complete control over what he recorded, won back half of the publishing royalties of all previous work as well as future work, in addition to 12% on royalties from sales.
 However Gordy would retain control of the single releases.
-Such a contract was nearly unheard of then, since Motown had a reputation of being merely a hit-making machine with little variety.
-Once the new contract was signed, Stevie released the two albums.
-Although the albums were not huge successes, Stevie showed signs of the genius that was about to come.

 By the time of "Signed, Sealed, Delivered," he was serving as his own producer and arranger, playing most of the instruments and writing material with his wife Syreeta Wright.
 During this time he had hits with "Signed, Sealed, Delivered I'm Yours", Heaven Help Us All', and "If You Really Love Me".
 His singles upheld Motown's tradition of hook happy radio fare, but distinguished themselves with socially conscious subjects such as ghetto hardship and political disenfranchisement.
 His albums, beginning with Music on My Mind, on which he played most of the instruments, were devoted to his more exotic musical ideas.